mkejeiri/Domain-Driven-Design/EventStorming.md

 - The **key content** of an **aggregate** is the **bit of information** triggering **behavior** by the **event**.
 - Additional **content** as **redundant information** which get **propagated** through **events** from other **bounded context**.
 - The role of **Aggregate** in the flow is a litte local decision to **accept** or **reject** a **command** based on **its internal state**.
+- When modelling, the idea is to try to find out the change first i.e the result of the operation or the event produced and then to identify all the details we need to end up with that change.

 >> given all the corporate dysfunctions we might not expect **consistency** to scale much.